tanyaverma21/wordpress-slideshow/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+A plugin to allow editor to create and manage slideshow.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+A plugin to allow editor to create and manage slideshow.

 == Installation ==

 1. Upload `wordpress-slideshow` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Run 'yarn install' followed by 'yarn build:prod:all' inside plugins/wordpress-slideshow/ directory to install required webpack modules.
+3. Run **yarn install** followed by 'yarn build:prod:all' inside plugins/wordpress-slideshow/ directory to install required webpack modules.
+4. Run **composer update** inside plugins/wordpress-slideshow/ directory to install composer dependencies.

+== Working ==

+1. After the plugin activation in WP Admin, a menu page will be created named as, 'Slideshow'.
+2. On that page, various settings related to Slideshow Configurations are given.
+3. After configurations, add/edit any Page in **Pages**.
+4. Add shortcode [wp_slideshow] on that page.
+5. View the page on the frontend.

 == Changelog ==